MorbosVermin/NessusTools/README.md

 * nessus-reporting - Small Nessus reporting library.

 * nessus-tools - The Nessus report parsing library.
 There is also some code to connect to a Nessus server and use the API to download reports.
+This code was developed using Visual Studio 2012 Desktop Express Edition using .Net Framework v4.5.

 * php - PHP-based library to parse Nessus reports.
+The PHP library uses the simplexml_load_file function to load the XML and then parses it into objects.

 * java - Java port of the NessusClientData class from PHP/C#.
+The Java library uses no external libs/deps and primarily uses the org.w3c.dom package (Java 6 or 7).

 Example Usage